lupyuen/pinephone-nuttx/README.md

 # Apache NuttX RTOS for PinePhone

-Apache NuttX is a Real-Time Operating System (RTOS) that runs on PINE64 PinePhone.
+Apache NuttX is a lightweight __Real-Time Operating System (RTOS)__ that runs on PINE64 PinePhone.
 Read the articles...

 -   ["NuttX RTOS for PinePhone: What is it?"](https://lupyuen.github.io/articles/what)